-I suspect the main reasons are a move to a new city, no more PTA, friends retire and move, widowhood or divorce and the emotional need to reach out to new and multiple groups because you desire to expand your horizons.
+I suspect the main reasons to make new friends are a move to a new city, no more PTA, old friends retiring and moving away, widowhood or divorce and the emotional need to reach out to new and multiple groups because you desire to expand your horizons.
 You have entered a new passage of life and are looking to change your life patterns.

 So darlings, I have found through my personal experience of moving, widowhood and children leaving home that you don’t put the cart before the horse.
 What do I mean by this?

 Don’t look for friends, look for groups and settings where others share your purpose and passion.
 Friendships will develop from the groups you join.